 Login for details

 - Acute respiratory distress syndrome (ARDS).
-Oral or intravenous inositol does not seem to prevent ARDS in preterm infants and may actually be associated with worsened outcomes.
+Oral or intravenous inositol does not seem to prevent ARDS in preterm infants and may be associated with worsened outcomes.

 Login for details - Anxiety.
 Oral inositol does not seem to be beneficial for patients with anxiety.